 New for this season Airblaster’s Beast 3L Jacket got a major upgrade.
 The Beast 3L is constructed with an EcoVortex 3L shell, which offers great waterproofness and breathability in just about every condition imaginable.

 We reviewed the Airblaster Yeti Beast jacket in the past (full review below) so it was easy to compare this jacket to an earlier version.
-The first and most noticeable change to the jacket comes in the the form of an articulated – tailored fit.
-Think Pacific Northwest Steez and you get a good idea of what were talking about.
-The jacket has much less bulk than the past, instead you get a slim fitting jacket that looks great on and off the hill.
+The first and most noticeable change to the jacket comes in the form of an articulated – tailored fit.
+Think Pacific Northwest Steez and you get a good idea of what we’re talking about.
+The jacket has much less bulk than the past, instead, you get a slim fitting jacket that looks great on and off the hill.

 Airblaster Beast Jacket Review

-With 20,000k breathability and 30,000k worth of waterproofness it’s evident this piece of outerwear was designed to be used in wet damp environments.
+With 20,000k breathability and 30,000k worth of waterproofness, it’s evident this piece of outerwear was designed to be used in wet damp environments.
 And if it works in places like Mt.
 Baker, Washington, guess what it will work wherever you are too.
 This is a Temple Cummins designed jacket after all.

 Touring or Resort Riding?

 I originally tested this jacket as a touring piece for splitboarding.
 The hiccup became the arms have a very tight cut which made moving ski poles back and forth while in the backcountry way more work than it should have been.
 If you’re really skinny or have small shoulders you might be able to pull off touring in the Beast 3L.

 However, I found the Beast 3L made for a perfect jacket for riding around ski resorts.
 There’s a hidden pass pocket located at the bottom of the jacket that makes it super easy to flip up the bottom panel to reveal your ski pass.